SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Paratrooper doctrine 'Combat Insertion' now available
  - Resealed King Tut's tomb due to unforeseen consequences

+#### Brazil
+ - Focus 'Secure our Borders' now sends a faction join request to the UK
+ - Focus 'The Washington Accords' no longer bypasses if already in faction with US

 #### British Raj
  - Reduced focus times on independence path (on top of 1.16.5 reductions)
     - 'A Congress Resurgent': 70 -> 35 days